eightBitter/erl2018-linked-data-workshop/uris-marc/activity-instructions.md

 ## Step 1: Convert MARC records to .mrc
 1. Open MARCEdit
 2. Click on the MARC Tools icon
-3. Click on the yellow folder icon next to the Input File field and locate the file “marc_records” in the workshop folder.
+3. Click on the yellow folder icon next to the Input File field and locate the file “marc_records” in the activity folder.
 You may need to show all file types to see the file
 4. Assign the same file path to the input file, but with a .mrk file extension
 5. Confirm that the MarcBreaker function is selected
 6. Click Execute